NestorLiao/real-mono-theme/README.md

 You should now be able to load real-mono-themes with <code>M-x load-theme RET real-mono-{dark, eink, etc.} RET</code>!

+If you hate eyecandy colors too and found color face this package missed or you think can add slant/weight/underline/box, etc(except colors) to faces for better identify, welcome to PR!
+Let's creat a two-color-mode for "Free emacs from the slave of colors".

 Thanks For
 -------------------
-- minimal-emacs, a easy to use config that bring me into emacs world.
+- minimal-emacs.d, a easy to use config that bring me into emacs world.
 - eink-theme, without it I will never try emacs with eink screen.
 - paperlike-go, without it I will never try sway/linux with eink screen.
 - almost-mono-theme, because it's "almost"-mono not "real"-mono, so I creat this real-mono-theme.